ninewise/dissertation/introduction/chapter.md

 sequences occur in all prokaryote cells, and contain both highly conserved (rarely mutating) regions and variable (often mutating) regions.
 The conserved regions can be used as primers (markers) to sequence the 16S rRNA.
-The mutating regions in between the primers can than be used to differentiate between organisms [@primers16s].
+The variable regions in between the primers can than be used to differentiate between organisms [@primers16s].
 While this makes a powerful tool to identify prokaryote species in a sample and build phylogenetic trees of these organisms, it does not